admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/storage-raid-create-lvl1-ub18.md

 Your customer got a new Ubuntu 18 Server with two additional disks.
 The customer needs a new directory at `\data` to store important files.

 All data inside this directory should be stored on a RAID 1 utilizing the additional disks.
-Your colleagues are familiar with RAID but want to try Btrfs as filesystem.
+Your colleagues are familiar with RAID but want to try Btrfs as the filesystem.
 But, in case they don't like Btrfs, they only want to convert the filesystem without changing the RAID.

 <h2 class="display-4">Objectives</h2>